kahenvay/VL-Gutenberg-Extra-Blocks/README.txt

 					- Improve twitter and instragram blocks to use token apis
 					- Add more customisation to blocks
 					- Replace with proper instagram icon
+					- Video option for accordion
+					- Allow multiple toggles per accordion
+					- Refactor jQuery to pure react => on edit : didmount+didupdate and save heights as attribute on save : user attribute heights

+= 0.1 =